Spoilers For ‘The Bachelor’ Finale: Colton Meets With His Dad, Mr. Underwood Has Some Worries

 — E!
 News (@enews) March 12, 2019

 Based on how Monday’s episode ended, it looks as if Colton and Cassie will talk as Tuesday’s show begins.
-While it’s not known for certain how things play out from there, it would appear that Colton then gets to talk with his dad after that initial reunion, but while emotions from Cassie dumping him are still running high.
+While it’s not known for certain how things play out from there, it would appear that Colton then gets to talk with his dad after that initial reunion and as emotions from Cassie dumping him are still running high.

 If The Bachelor spoilers that are swirling around are correct, Colton and Cassie will successfully reunite.
 Underwood made it clear that his dad’s talk was immensely helpful to him, but the clip definitely gives the impression that Colton has his mind pretty set on sticking with Cassie at this point.

 Will Colton Underwood and Cassie Randolph have happy updates to share with fans toward the end of Tuesday night’s The Bachelor finale?
 Spoilers have signaled that they are together now, although perhaps not engaged.
-There has been a lot of buzz about where some previous spoilers might be slightly off and fans will be eager to see how everything comes together during these final couple of hours of the season.
+There has been a lot of buzz about where some previous spoilers might be slightly off and fans will be eager to see how everything comes together during these final two hours of the season.